-At the June 12, 2014 Annual Meeting of Stockholders, 87% of the votes cast were in favor of the advisory vote to approve executive compensation.
-The Compensation Committee considered this favorable outcome and believes it conveyed our stockholders' support of the Compensation Committee's decisions and our existing executive compensation programs.
-Consistent with this support, the Compensation Committee decided to retain the core design of our executive compensation programs for the remainder of 2014 and in 2015, as it believes the programs continue to attract, retain and appropriately incent senior management.
+At our June 11, 2015 Annual Meeting of Stockholders, 93% of the votes cast were in favor of the advisory vote to approve executive compensation.
+The Compensation Committee was pleased with this overwhelming favorable outcome and believes it conveyed our stockholders' support of the Compensation Committee's decisions and our existing executive compensation programs.
+Consistent with this support, the Compensation Committee decided to retain the core design of our executive compensation programs for the remainder of 2015 and in 2016, as it believes the programs continue to attract, retain and appropriately incent senior management.